All-on-4

 The All-on-4 treatment concept is a prosthodontic procedure (i.e replacement of missing teeth) that provides a permanent, screw-retained, same-day replacement for the entire upper and / or lower set of teeth with a bridge or denture.
 The procedure is best for patients with significant tooth loss or decay, and for people whose bone loss in the jaw area prevents them from getting conventionally oriented (vertical) dental implants.
 Often, tooth loss is accompanied by loss of the jaw bone, which poses the problem of reconstruction of the jaw bone requiring bone grafting.
 The All-on-4 technique takes advantage of the dense bone that remains in the front part of the jaws, and by placing the two posterior implants on an angle to avoid the sinus cavities in the upper jaw and the nerve canal in the lower jaw.

 The cost of the All on 4 procedure varies based on the final prosthetic material.
 Acrylic resin teeth over titanium bar is substantially cheaper resulting in a total cost of around $30K per arch/jaw in the United States.
-Premium prosthetic materials like Zirconia can result in a total treatment cost between $36K to $40k per arch/jaw in the United States.
+Premium prosthetic materials like Zirconium can result in a total treatment cost between $36K to $40k per arch/jaw in the United States.
+The cost of all on 4 dental implants are similar in Europe and in the UK but with the rising popularity of dental tourism the average costs are significantly lower (50%-70%) in countries such as Thailand, Mexico and Turkey.
 For the implementation to be successful a careful analysis of the bone structure needs to be made.
 The most ideal way to evaluate the bone is by a cone beam computed tomography (CBCT) scan.
 The All-on-4 protocol is for at least four implants to be placed in a jaw.
 The back implants are typically angled approximately 30 to 45 degrees from the occlusion (biting plane).
-The implant is placed in front of the maxillary sinus in the upper jaw (maxilla), and in front of the mental nerve in the lower jaw (mandible).
+The implant is placed in front of the maxillary sinus in the upper jaw (maxilla), and in front of the menial nerve in the lower jaw (mandible).
 The head of the implant emerges in approximately the second premolar position.
 This will allow a molar tooth to be cantilevered posterior, resulting in a denture or bridge with approximately twelve teeth.